Charlton Athletic W.F.C.: Charlton Athletic

-Controversial disbandment
+Controversial disbandment (2007)

 The same day as the 2007 FA Cup final, Charlton Athletic's men's team was relegated from the Premier League.
 It became evident that, in order to ensure the club's financial survival, a number of budget cuts would have to be enacted.
-On 23 June 2007, it was announced that the disbandment of the Charlton's women's set up would form part of this.
+On 23 June 2007, it was announced that the disbandment of Charlton's women's set up would form part of this.
 This decision was criticised by, among others, several of the club's players at the time, including Casey Stoney and Danielle Murphy.
 Charlton's chief executive, Peter Varney, defended the decision and pointed to the lack of exposure in the media and lack of funding given to the women's game from the Football Association as reasons for undertaking the decision.

-Resurrection
+Resurrection (2007–2011)

 On 22 August 2007, it was announced sponsorship had been secured by Charlton for the women's set up, allowing a senior side to continue to compete under Charlton's name.
-The women's team, now controlled by the Charlton Community Trust, the organisation which operates Charlton's community programmes, appointed former Charlton player Paul Mortimer as the women's team's new coach.
+The women's team, now controlled by the Charlton Athletic Community Trust, the organisation which operates Charlton's community programmes, appointed former Charlton player Paul Mortimer as the women's team's new coach.
 However, due to the exodus of players after the original closure announcement, only two players from the previous squad remained by the time the club's rescue was in place although a few more returned as the season progressed.
-The reconstituted team finished bottom of the National Division of the FA Women's Premier League at the end of the 2007–08 season, thereby relegating them to the League's Southern Division.
+The reconstituted team finished bottom of the FA Women's Premier League National Division at the end of the 2007–08 season, thereby relegating them to the League's Southern Division.
 The team stabilised at this level and a reserve team was successfully re-established, twice winning the Kent Women's Cup in 2008–09 and 2010–11.
 The first team were promoted back to the National Division at the end of the 2010–11 season as Southern Division champions.